sjbylo/lab-ocp4/workshop/content/exercises/20-create-an-app.md

 ![project](images/deploy-img1.png)

-Click on the project, you will be brought to the project console which shows that there is no workload running .
+Click on the project, you will be brought to the project console which shows that there is no workload running.

-Now switch to the ``Developer`` perspective by clicking on the ``Administrator`` at the top of the left menu and selecting ``Developer``.
+Now switch to the ``Developer`` perspective by clicking on the ``Administrator`` left-menu item at the top and selecting ``Developer``.
 You will now see the Developer perspective which focuses on everything that a developer would be concerned about.

-You can now deploy a container my clicking on the ``+Add`` menu item.
+You can now deploy a container by clicking on the ``+Add`` menu item.

 To deploy a container image, click on the '+Add' in the left menu.